 Easy to misdiagnose as

-A canonical conflict alone.
-The two interact: bad canonical makes hreflang ineffective.
-Always fix canonical-points-to-itself first, then hreflang.
+A pure canonical problem.
+The two interact: a bad canonical makes correct hreflang ineffective.
+Always fix “canonical points to itself” first, then re-check the return tags — otherwise you’ll keep editing hreflang that Google never reads.

 Prevention

-• Canonical points to self for every language version.
+- Canonical points to self on every language version.

 FAQ